slyfox1186/wsl2-kernel-build-script/README.md

 2. **WSL Configuration:**

-   To use the new kernel, create a `.wslconfig` file at `%USERPROFILE%\.wslconfig` and configure it to point to your new kernel file.
+   To use the new kernel, create a `.wslconfig` file at `C:\Users\YOUR-USERNAME-HERE\.wslconfig` and configure it to point to your new kernel file.
 Detailed instructions and configuration options can be found in the [WSL configuration guide](https://learn.microsoft.com/en-us/windows/wsl/wsl-config).

    A sample `.wslconfig` file to get started can be found [here](https://github.com/slyfox1186/windows-wsl2-kernel-build-script/blob/main/.wslconfig).